metno/emep-ctm/LF.rst

 Local Fractions
 ===============

 The Local Fraction method allows to give information about where the pollutants come from.
-There are two main "branches", tracking of primary particles, and "generalized LF", which also includes chemical transformations between species.
+There are two main "branches": tracking of primary particles, and "generalized LF", which also includes chemical transformations between species.
 The values for the local fractions will be outputted in separate files (file names including  "_LF_").